ardriveapp/ardrive-cli/README.md

 }
 ```

-Note: Folders can also be created when supplying a folder for the --local-file-path during an upload-file command, however, the folder hierarchy on the local disk will be reconstructed on chain during the course of the recursive bulk upload.
+Note: Folders can also be created by supplying a folder as the --local-path of an upload-file command.
+In this case, the folder hierarchy on the local disk will be reconstructed on chain during the course of the recursive bulk upload.

 ### Moving Folders